Part 1. General Provisions.

 § 1-339.54.
 Notice to judgment debtor of sale of real property.

-(1) If the judgment debtor is found in the county, serve a copy of the notice of sale on him personally, or
+(1) If the judgment debtor is found in the county, serve a copy of the notice of sale on the judgment debtor personally.

 a.
-Send a copy of the notice of sale by registered mail to the judgment debtor at his last address known to the sheriff, and
+Send a copy of the notice of sale by registered or certified mail, return receipt requested, to the judgment debtor at the judgment debtor's last address known to the sheriff.

 b.
 Serve a copy of the notice of sale on the judgment debtor's agent, if there is in the county a person known to the sheriff to be an agent who has custody or management of, or who exercises control over, any property in the county belonging to the judgment debtor.
 (1949, c.
 719, s.
-1.)
+1; 2021-91, s.
+1(a).)

 § 1-339.55.
 Notification of Governor and Attorney General.